markdryan/ccloudvm/README.md

 nc localhost 9999

 You can also allow a login via this port in case ssh fails to work by modifying the workload file and changing lock_passwd to false and providing a passwd: "....." entry following that.

+Finally, create also accepts -kernel and -kernalargs parameters that allow the user to provide a custom kernel on the command line.

 #### Port mappings, Mounts and Drives